engisalor/sketch-grammar-explorer/README.md

 Parameters are reused unless defined explicitly in every call.
 For example, the job below contains three similar calls.
 Instead of writing out every parameter for each, only the first call is complete.
 The proceeding calls only contain new parameters to define.

-Parameters can be passed through sequential calls of the same type.
+Parameters can be passed sequentially through calls of the same type.
 If `type` appears in a new call, nothing is reused.
 When parameters are part of a dictionary, its items are passed individually, whereas strings, lists, and other data types are replaced.

 ```yml